Managing Your Grant

-If you have been awarded a new grant from an external funding source, please contact the Office of Sponsored and Student Research (OSSR) at email@example.com.
-We will help you with the following:
+If you have been awarded a new grant from an external funding source, please contact the Office of Sponsored and Student Research (OSSR).
+We will work with Valpo’s Finance Office to set up the grant in the accounting system.
+OSSR will schedule a Grant Launch Meeting that includes Steve Timm from Finance, the PI, and other key team members to review the terms of the grant, reporting requirements, and other key information.

 Accessing Colleague General Ledger Accounts